MultiPoolMiner/MultiPoolMiner/README.txt

 $MinerWindowStyle = "Minimized"
         WindowStyle for miner windows.
 Can be any of: "Normal","Maximized","Minimized","Hidden".
 Note: During benchmark all windows will run in "normal" mode.
 Warning: "Hidden" can be dangerous because the can only be seen in task manager, therefore NOT recommended

-$UseNewMinerLauncher = $true
+$UseAlternateMinerLauncher = $true
         If $true use alternative launcher process to run miners.
-This will NOT steal focus, but will 'forget' to close running miners on exit.
-These need to be closed manually.
+This will NOT steal focus when launching new miner windows :-)

 $MinProfit = 5
         Minimal required profit, if less it will not mine.
 The configured value must be in the first currency as defined in $currency (see config item above).